foobarbaz-inc/conversation-memory-streamlit/README.md

 Click Refresh Chat (make sure the text input is clear first) to clear the conversation context and see that the bot still "remembers" what you told it.

+## Run locally

+Run `streamlit run main.py` in your terminal (make sure your OpenAI API key is set as an environment variable OPENAI_API_KEY first).

 ## Deploy on Streamlit

 This is easily deployable on the Streamlit platform.